-In recent years, telecom sites all over the world have been suffering from battery theft.
+In recent years, telecom base stations and sites all over the world have been suffering from battery theft.
 Even when the issue is localized to a single site or tower, finding out and potentially replacing these cell tower batteries gets expensive quickly.
 When a service provider operates hundreds or thousands of sites, the potential losses quickly rise.

 Moreover, due to the increasing frequency of battery thefts, the cost of securing these energy assets and the installations they support is rising.
 Mobile network operators are spending hundreds of thousands, if not millions of dollars, every year on replacing stolen batteries and heightened security measures to monitor cell towers.

 Why Are Batteries Being Stolen and Why Should We Care?